downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Valores devueltos

-El valor del atributo, o NULL si no se encuetra un atributo con el nombre dado por name o no está posicionado en un nodo de elemento.
+El valor del atributo, o null si no se encuetra un atributo con el nombre dado por name o no está posicionado en un nodo de elemento.

 Historial de cambios